Frequently Asked Questions

 No. Bachelor’s degrees from all disciplines are welcome.
 MACIE welcomes applicants from a variety of fields and interests.
 However, some background and/or experience in an area of education (formal or non-formal) and the social sciences is preferable.

-A minimum GPA of a 3.0 for undergraduate work is desired.
+An undergraduate GPA of at least 3.0 is desired.

 Graduate Assistantship Questions

 Students may submit application items when they are available.
 The first step is to complete an application form for the Graduate College.
-Once that office receives that form, they will begin a file for you and add your items as they come in.
+Once the Graduate College receives your application, they will create a file for your materials as they arrive.

-There are no minimum criteria to be considered for an assistantship.
-All students who apply by 15 February and are accepted to MACIE will be given full consideration for funding.
-Please keep in mind that no graduate assistantships are guaranteed, however.
-Financial assistance is provided on both a first-come and qualifications basis.
+There are no minimum criteria to be considered for a Graduate Assistantship.
+All students who apply by 15 February and are accepted to MACIE will be given full consideration for a GA position, which includes a modest stipend and partial to full tuition scholarship.

 Program Course of Study